 My advice to any horse owners that may be going through the same challenges as Chili and I faced would be to always trust your gut, you alone know you’re horse well enough to make the right choice regarding what is best for them.

 If in doubt don’t be afraid to ask for help or a second opinion.
 I dread to think how long Chili might have continued to soldier on in pain had I not trusted my gut.
-I would highly recommend the Equilibrium Therapy Massage Pad to any horse owner.
+I would highly recommend the Equilibrium Massage Pad to any horse owner.
 It is very easy to incorporate into your everyday routine warm-up/warm down and it has made a big difference to Chili!
-It was comforting to know that the massage pad kept him relaxed and helped treat his back sensitivity before and after surgery!
+It was comforting to know that the massage pad kept him relaxed!

 Chili is now starting week 4, he has started long reining in walk this week and will incorporate work in a Pessoa once the incision points on his back have had more time to heal.
 Our Physio has also been out this week to release any tension and do some laser therapy.
 I have been using Massage Pad daily after each session since the operation and it is honestly like having my best friend back!
 He is much more relaxed in himself and I have Troytown Greyabbey and Equilibrium Products to thank for that!
 Chili has another 4 weeks at least until he can begin work back under saddle but its a big step in the right direction!”